SenseNet/sn-tools/docs/sntrace.md

     op.Successful = true;
 }
 ```
-As you can see, developers have to explicitly state that the operation was successful by setting the Successful flag on the operation object.
+As you can see, developers have to explicitly state that the operation was successful by **setting the Successful flag on the operation object**.
 If this does not happen (as in case of the inner block in the code above - see the commented line), the operation is considered unsuccessful and this gets written into the log.
-This technique helps the system work even in case of 'hidden' program flows (e.g. exceptions or returns from middle of a method).
-Result of the code above likes this:
+This technique helps the system work even in case of 'hidden' program flows (e.g. exceptions or returns from the middle of a method).
+The result of the code above will be this:
 ```text
 Line Time  Category App Thr  Op    State         Duration         Message
 ---- ----- -------- --- ---- ----  ------------  ---------------  ---------------------